Phan Thi Kim Phuc: Adult life

-Phúc was removed from her university as a young adult studying medicine and used as a propaganda symbol by the communist government of Vietnam.
-Due to constant pain, she considered suicide, but in 1982 she found a New Testament in a library that led her to become a Christian.
-Her faith enabled her to forgive.
-In 1986, she was granted permission to continue her studies in Cuba.
+In 1982, Phúc was removed from her university as a young adult studying medicine and used as a propaganda symbol by the communist government of Vietnam.
+Due to constant pain, she considered suicide, but later that year she found a New Testament in a library that led her to become a Christian and towards forgiveness.
+In 1986, she was granted permission to continue her studies in Cuba, where she learned Spanish and was trained as a pharmacist.
+Phúc met Ut for the first time in fourteen years in Havana in 1989, and the two have been meeting and speaking over telephone regularly ever since.
 Prime Minister of Vietnam Phạm Văn Đồng became her friend and patron.
-After arriving in Cuba, she met Bui Huy Toan, another Vietnamese student and her future fiancé.
-In 1992, Phúc and Toan married.
+After arriving in Cuba, she met Bui Huy Toan, another Vietnamese student, whom she married in 1992.

-On the way to their honeymoon in Moscow, they left the plane during a refuelling stop in Gander, Newfoundland, and asked for political asylum in Canada, which was granted.
-The couple now live in Ajax, Ontario and have two children.
+In 1993, on the way to their honeymoon in Moscow, they left the plane during a refuelling stop in Gander, Newfoundland, and asked for political asylum in Canada, which was granted.
+The couple now live in Ajax, Ontario, and have two children.
 In 1996, Phúc met the surgeons who had saved her life.
-The following year, she became a Canadian citizen.
-In 2015, it was reported that she was receiving laser treatment, provided free of charge at a hospital in Miami, to reduce the scarring on her left arm and back.
+The following year she became a Canadian citizen.

+In 2015, it was reported that she was receiving laser treatment, provided free of charge at a hospital in Miami, US, to reduce the scarring on her left arm and back.